Dissecting RGB-D Learning for Improved Multi-modal Fusion: Method

 \subsection{Metrics}

-\subsubsection{Semantic variance}
+\subsubsection{Semantic Variance}

-We analyze the distribution of semantic concepts encoded by each unimodal model and the multi-modal fusion model using the set IoU score based on Net2Vec \cite{fong2018net2vec}.
+We analyze the distribution of semantic concepts encoded by each unimodal model and the multi-modal fusion model using the Set IoU score based on Net2Vec \cite{fong2018net2vec}.

-\textbf{Preliminaries: Net2Vec.} Fong and Vedaldi \cite{fong2018net2vec} proposed Net2Vec, a method for investigating semantic concepts in DNNs by aligning them to filters.
+\textbf{Preliminaries: Net2Vec.} Fong and Vedaldi \cite{fong2018net2vec} proposed Net2Vec, a method to investigate semantic concepts in DNNs by aligning them to filters.
 Net2Vec records filter activations when probed with a reference dataset and learns to weight them for semantic tasks.

-As we here use the semantic segmentation task as an example to dissect the multi-modal fusion process, we only describe the method for learning segmentation concept embeddings.
-To this end, Net2Vec learns weights $w \in \mathbb{R}$, where $K$ is the number of filters in the target layer, to linearly combine thresholded activations.
-The sigmoid function $\sigma$ is then applied to the linear combination to predict a segmentation mask $M(x;w)$:
+As we here use the semantic segmentation task as an example to dissect the RGB-D fusion process, we only describe the method for learning segmentation concept embeddings.
+To this end, Net2Vec learns weights $\mathbf{w} \in \mathbb{R}^K$, where $K$ is the number of filters in the target layer, to linearly combine thresholded activations.
+The sigmoid function $\sigma$ is then applied to the linear combination to predict a segmentation mask $M(\mathbf{x} ; \mathbf{w})$:

 where $\mathbb{I}(\cdot)$ is the indicator function of an event, $A_k(\mathbf{x})$ is the activation map of filter $k$ on input $x$, and $T_k$ is the threshold of filter $k$ that determines the highlighting area of the target concept.
 Note that, in this paper, we do not threshold the activations to more precisely assess the semantic distribution.
 During training, the weights $w$ of concept $c$ are learned by minimizing a per-pixel binary cross-entropy loss weighted by the mean concept size: